sitraka-/decolonial-futures/design-as-cosmological-expression.md

     <h1 class="NT" style="font-family:'picnic' !important;text-transform: uppercase !important;line-height: 0.9;font-size: 8rem !important;" >Practising Friction</h1>

 <aside class="notes">
-    Currently most of my projects aren't aiming aiming for resolution or coherence, they often sit between things, in contradictions—between ideas and materials, imaginaries and systems, speculation and reality, that's what I mean by this practising friction.<br><br>
+    Currently most of my projects aren't aiming aiming for resolution or coherence, they often sit between things, sometimes in contradictions. that's what I mean by this practising friction.<br><br>

 It’s a way of using it as a sort of method.
-Whether through awkward movement, perceptual misalignment, or conflicting sonic logics, friction becomes the space where new forms of sense-making emerge.
+Friction becomes the space where new forms of sense-making emerge.

 </aside>